microsoft/staticstaging/docs/hacking.md

     ";
     eval(prog1.replace("__SPLICE__", "5"));

 In particular, the string literal for the inner quote needs to appear *nested inside* the string for the outer quote.
-It won't work to hoist all the programs to the top-level namespace (as an earlier version of the Atw compiler would have):
+It won't work to hoist all the programs to the top-level namespace (as an earlier version of the &proj; compiler would have):

     var prog1 = "eval(prog2)";
     var prog2 = "__SPLICE__ + 4";